-PWR VOL: Press this knob to turn the system on and off.
-To increase volume, turn the knob clockwise.
-Turn it counterclockwise to decrease volume.
+PWR (Power): Press this knob to turn the system on and off.

+VOL (Volume): Turn the knob to increase or to decrease volume.

-RCL: Press this knob to recall the station being played or to display the clock.
-Clock display is available with the vehicle off.
+RCL (Recall): Press this knob to switch the display between time and radio station frequency.
+Time display is available with the ignition turned off.